Silvretta Montafon (Ski area): Open Faces Freeride Contest

 The first Open Faces Freeride Contest took place in 2017.
-The last contest was held from 24–27 February 2022 in the Silvretta Montafon ski area.
+The last contest was held from 24 to 27 February 2022 in the Silvretta Montafon ski area.
 The contest was the first 4-star qualifier of the season 2022.
 The Open Faces venue is the terrain around the "Kleine Heimspitze" at an elevation of about 2,420 m.
 The length of the freeride slope is 450 m, its vertical drop is 350 m and it has a steepness of up to 60°.

 At the first 4-star qualifier of the season 2022 in Montafon, the riders competed for 2,500 victory points and prize money.
 The public could watch the runs of the riders from the mountain restaurant "Nova Stoba".